bcs-hub/petshop/README.md

 3. **Verify startup**
     - The console should show Spring Boot starting on port 8080.
-    - Open your browser to `http://localhost:8080` to confirm the server is running.
+    - Open your browser to Swagger UI page `http://localhost:8080/swagger-ui/index.html` to confirm the server is running.

 4. **Stop the server**
     - Click the red ■ icon in the Run tool window, or press **Ctrl + F2** (Windows/Linux) or **⌘ + F2** (macOS).

+---

+## Swagger UI

+After startup, you can browse your OpenAPI docs at: `http://localhost:8080/swagger-ui/index.html`

 ---
 ## Configuration

 All runtime settings live in `src/main/resources/application.properties`.